 The Challenges of Cloud

-- Do you have a full understanding of software applications, platforms and infrastructure being delivered via the Cloud and used across your organization?
+- Do you have a full understanding of most expensive cloud-based applications, platforms and infrastructure used across your organization?

 - Are you fully aware of the impact on governance and security?